-FHA loans require just 3.5% down, and are ultra-lenient on credit scores and employment history compared to other loan types.
+FHA home loans require just 3.5% down and are ultra-lenient on credit scores and employment history compared to other mortgage types.

 FHA mortgage eligibility

 FHA mortgages have great perks for first-time home buyers.
 But to use this loan program, you need to meet requirements set by the Federal Housing Administration and your FHA-approved lender.

 FHA loans are typically available to those who meet the following qualifications:

 - A credit score of 580 or higher (lower scores may be eligible with 10% down)